-Martin Stephanus Kurnia Head of Procurement Unit 11/26/2020
+Martin Stephanus Kurnia Head of Procurement Unit 2/26/2021

-Annex 1 Description of Requirements
+Description of Requirements

-Context of the The Development of Consultant services to implement baseline KAP survey to Requirement support communication strategy for social marketing campaign on illegal wildlife trade (IWT) Implementing Directorate of Crime Prevention and Forest Security, Directorate General of Law Partner of UNDP Enforcement and Forestry, Ministry of Environment and Forestry Brief Description of the Required Services 1 Indonesia is one of the world's top 10 'megadiverse' countries, and supports many mammal and bird species including endemic and endangered species threatened by illegal wildlife trade (IWT) such as Sumatran tiger, Sumatran and Javan rhinoceros, Bornean and Sumatran orang-utan, Asian elephant, Sunda pangolin, anoa, yellow-crested cockatoo and other species.
-The country is located in the biodiversity distribution path of the Asian continent and Australia, and is in the transitional zone of the Wallace line, and therefore harbors the biological richness of Asia, Australia and the transitional zone of the two continents.
+Context of the Requirement The Development of Consultant services to implement baseline KAP survey to support communication strategy for social marketing campaign on illegal wildlife trade (IWT) Implementing Partner of UNDP Directorate of Crime Prevention and Forest Security, Directorate General of Law Partiler of ONDP Enforcement and Forestry, Ministry of Environment and Forestry Brief Description of the Required Services 1 Indonesia is one of the world's top 10 'megadiverse' countries, and supports many mammal and bird species including endemic and endangered species threatened by illegal wildlife trade (IWT) such as Sumatran tiger, Sumatran and Javan rhinoceros, Bornean and Sumatran orang-utan, Asian elephant, Sunda pangolin, anoa, yellow-crested cockatoo and other species.
+The country is located in the biodiversity distribution path of the Asian continent and Australia and is in the transitional zone of the Wallace line, and therefore harbors the biological richness of Asia, Australia and the transitional zone of the two continents.
 In the past decades, we have seen the devastating impact of unsustainable and IWT on wildlife populations in Indonesia and Southeast Asia.
 The value of the illegal trade in Indonesia alone is estimated at up to US\$ 1 billion per year.
 Factoring in the unsustainable legal trade, the value rockets, representing an enormous economic, environmental, and social loss.
 This trade has already caused the decline and local extinction of many species across Southeast Asia.
 Much of the trade is highly organized, benefits a relatively small criminal fraternity, whilst depriving developing economies of billions of dollars in lost revenues and development opportunities.
 Within Southeast Asia, a significant amount of this trade starts from Indonesia, the largest supplier of wildlife products in Asia, both 'legal' and illegal.
 Indonesia is also becoming an important transit point for IWT from Africa to East Asia, such as African Ivory.
 The consequence of the unsustainable trade is a massive threat to globally important wildlife.
 UNDP, together with several partners, aims to reduce the volume of unsustainable wildlife trade and the rate of loss of globally significant biodiversity in Indonesia and East and Southeast Asia, by ensuring that the legal wildlife trade is ecologically and economically sustainable, while reducing the scale and impact of illegal wildlife trafficking, both from Indonesia and in transit through the country.
 Wildlife is a natural resource that, if exploited well, can fuel development, provide considerable state revenues and financial incentives.
 This project will secure populations of globally significant species through dramatically improving the systemic and institutional capacity of the nation to control legal commercial and IWT and associated overexploitation of species.
-Combating wildlife crime does not only save species but also curbs corruption.
-This directly benefits local people disadvantaged by the wide range of corrupt practices that forestall development and progress.
-Moreover, combating wildlife crime reduces insecurity and crime in rural areas and strengthens the infrastructure for effective law enforcement that can address both wildlife crime and other crimes that affect rural communities.
-It will also ensure that species and their habitats are better managed and more resilient, thus creating the conditions for communities to continue using natural resources as a socio-economic safety net, particularly as climate change uncertainty exacerbates risks to their economic and physical security.

-1 A detailed TOR may be attached if the information listed in this Annex is not sufficient to fully describe the nature of the work and other details of the requirements.
+$^{^1}$ A detailed TOR may be attached if the information listed in this Annex is not sufficient to fully describe the nature of the work and other details of the requirements.